Assignment2

 Academic misconduct reminder

-You are required to work on this assignment in teams.
-You are only allowed to share you scripts and code with your teammate(s).
-You may discuss high level concepts with others in the class but all the work must be completed by your team and your team only.
+You are required to work on this assignment individually.
+You may discuss high level concepts with others in the class but all the work must be completed by yourself.

 Remember, DO NOT POST YOUR CODE PUBLICLY ON GITHUB!
 Any code found on GitHub that is not the base template you are given will be reported to SJA.
 If you want to sidestep this problem entirely, don’t create a public fork and instead create a private repository to store your work.